Hone logo

 • Empty template string.

-• Data context with missing properties.
+• Data object with no properties.

 Examples